RodolfoPelinson/AtlanticForestMetacommunity/EMS/EMS.md

 ![](EMS_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-Grey bars are Quasi structures.
+Light grey bars are Quasi structures.

 It seems that a sample size of 50 would be more than enough to identify the true co-occurrence pattern.